Froskersss/cpu-review-summariser/README.md

 The review articles were scraped from the websites using ethical web scraping practices.
 These articles were then summarised using the Google T5-base LLM model.
 This model was choosen because of its high performance in text to text scenarios.
+After the summarization a basic front end was created to show the summarization to the end user.